Ireland cuts elderly care, overtime to plug health overspend

-DUBLIN Ireland's health service will cut back on care for the elderly and overtime pay to find 130 million euros (103.2 million pounds) of new savings aimed at halting a spending overrun heavily criticised by one of the country's lenders this week.
+DUBLIN Ireland's health service will cut back on care for the elderly and overtime pay to find 130 million euros ($163 million) of new savings aimed at halting a spending overrun heavily criticized by one of the country's lenders this week.

 Ireland has diligently adhered to the terms of its 85 billion euro EU/IMF bailout and is set to meet its deficit reduction targets for this year, mainly thanks to better-than-expected revenue growth.